rido-min/pnp-ppr-sample-spec/README.md

 ### Option1.
 Review device client samples

-All samples follow the same flow:
+All samples implement the Themorstat and TemperatureController models available in the [DTDL spec repo](https://github.com/Azure/opendigitaltwins-dtdl/tree/master/DTDL/v2/samples), and use the same validation flow:

 1. Prepare source code for each language.
 2. Create a device and provide the connection string.
-3. Configure IoT Explorer to find the models.
+3. Configure IoT Explorer to find the models and to interact with the device.

 #### C-SDK